knees4bees/chatter-api/README.md

 - A list of all users can be requested

 Only recent messages (within the past 30 days) are returned, with a limit of 100 messages.

+The API documentation exists as a separate [file in this repo](API_documentation.md).

 ### Background
 (Or lack thereof... 🙂) I recently graduated from the _frontend_ engineering program at [Turing School](https://turing.edu), and this is my first backend project!
 I wouldn't be surprised if I've missed something obvious, given weird names to things, used unusual patterns, etc. Feedback of any kind is more than welcome!
 I'm here to learn.